ga-wdi-pvd/rails_features_CRD/readme.md

 ![Template Missing](images/template_missing.png)

 Lets dissect this error message.

-- `Missing template todos/index`
-- `Searched in: * "/Users/andrewkim/wdi/temp/reminderly/app/views"`
+Here's the relevant part:

+> `TodosController#index is missing a template for this request format and variant request.formats: ["text/html"] request.variant: []`

-We need to create a folder called `todos`, and a file called `index` in that folder.
+We have no view corresponding to an index view for Todos.
+Within `app/views`, we need to create a folder called `todos`, and a file called `index` in that folder.

  Let's do that now: